-Fear can be fatal to rabbits, as their heightened heart rate and secretion of the stress hormone cortisol can have a devastating impact on them.
-This is an often-posed inquiry among rabbit owners everywhere: how do I protect my beloved pet from fear?
-In this blog post, we will explore the effects of fright on rabbits and offer advice for keeping your bunny safe.
+Fear can be a death sentence for bunnies, as their accelerated heart rate and production of the stress hormone cortisol could have disastrous consequences.
+This question frequently worries rabbit owners around the world: how can I safeguard my beloved pet from fear?
+In this blog post, we will uncover what happens to rabbits when they are scared and provide helpful tips on keeping your fuzzy friend safe.

 Can Rabbits Die of Fear?